-- 1. Hauppauge Public Library's policy applies to all employees, applicants for employment, interns, whether paid or unpaid, contractors and persons conducting business, regardless of immigration status, with Hauppauge Public Library.
-In the remainder of this document, the term "employees" refers to this collective group. - 2.
+Hauppauge Public Library's policy applies to all employees, applicants for employment, interns, whether paid or unpaid, contractors and persons conducting business, regardless of immigration status, with Hauppauge Public Library.
+In the remainder of this document, the term "employees" refers to this collective group.

 Sexual harassment will not be tolerated.
-Any employee or individual covered by this policy who engages in sexual harassment or retaliation will be subject to remedial and/or disciplinary action (e.g., counseling, suspension, termination). - 3.
+Any employee or individual covered by this policy who engages in sexual harassment or retaliation will be subject to remedial and/or disciplinary action (e.g., counseling, suspension, termination).

 Retaliation Prohibition: No person covered by this Policy shall be subject to adverse action because the employee reports an incident of sexual harassment, provides information, or otherwise assists in any investigation of a sexual harassment complaint.
 Hauppauge Public Library will not tolerate such retaliation against anyone who, in good faith, reports or provides information about suspected sexual harassment.
-Any employee of Hauppauge Public Library who retaliates against anyone involved in a sexual harassment investigation will be subjected to disciplinary action, up to and including termination.
-All employees, paid or unpaid interns, or non-employees working in the workplace who believe they have been subject to such retaliation should inform a supervisor, manager, or the Chief Executive Officer.
+Any employee of Hauppauge Public Library who retaliates against anyone involved in a sexual harassment investigation will be subjected to disciplinary workplace who believe they have been subject to such retaliation should inform a supervisor, manager, or the Chief Executive Officer.
 All employees, paid or unpaid interns or non-employees who believe they have been a target of such retaliation may also seek relief in other available forums, as explained below in the section on Legal Protections.